 Sunday, August 15: 10 am – 6 pm

 During weekdays the Raccolta Spajani, part of GAMeC’s Collection, closes at 6 pm.

-For visits during weekdays, tickets can be purchased at the museum ticket office, or online up until midnight of the previous day.
+Tickets can be purchased at the museum ticket office, or online up until midnight of the previous day.

 For further information

 Groups of 15 people